bsthen/ChatGPT_To_TelegramBot/README.md

 ## Get Telegram Bot Token

-Open Telegram App and search for [@BotFather](https://t.me/@BotFather) Send /newbot to BotFather
-Follow the instruction with BotFather.
+Open Telegram App and search for [@BotFather](https://t.me/@BotFather) Send /newbot to BotFather and follow the instruction with BotFather.

-Finally, Copy Bot Token to .env file with TELEGRAM_API_KEY variable.
+Finally, Copy bot token to .env file with TELEGRAM_API_KEY variable.

 ## Run The program